Top Things To Do With Babies and Toddlers in Sydney

 Entertainment Quarter, Moore Park

-While the bigger kids will be distracted by the pop-up fun park (which does have a few fun rides for young ones and a petting zoo), the rest of the quarter will be open to your little one.
-Enjoy the excellent outdoor playground or take the kids inside for a creative treat to Plaster Painting Studios, which is open every day for fun plaster painting activities.
-Kids will love all the activities at the Saturday Foodies & Farmer's Markets where there will be gourmet goods, pony rides, jumping castles and lots more.
+EQ Moore Park has two excellent outdoor playgrounds or take the kids inside for a creative treat to Plaster Painting Studios, which is open every day for fun plaster painting activities.
+Kids will love all the activities at the Wednesday and Saturday Cambridge Markets where there are gourmet goods, pony rides, jumping castles, choo-choo train and lots more.

 Darling Harbour for Toddlers

-Darling Harbour is the perfect day-out with your little one.
+Darling Harbour is the perfect day out with your little one.
 Ride on the antique steam-engined 1892 carousel, which is stunning to look at and thrilling to ride.
 It’s located at Palm Grove near the Sydney Visitor Centre.
-The Darling Harbour Children’s Playground is considered one of the best play parks in Sydney, with water games, climbing ropes, swings, slides, and a 21-metre flying fox.
+Darling Quarter Children’s Playground is considered one of the best play parks in Sydney, with water games, climbing ropes, swings, slides, and a 21-metre flying fox.

 Who says thrills are for big kids only!
 We’ve found the most exciting adventures for little ones from pony rides to bouncing sessions.
 They’re perfectly safe and tons of fun for toddlers who are eager to burn some energy.
 Check out Six of the Best Big Thrills for Little Ones.

-If you're little one is hot and bothered- a trip to Wet'n'Wild Sydney might just be on the cards!
-Although there are heaps of superslides and rides for bigger kids and adults, what most parents don't know is that Nickelodeon Beach, Dinosaur Lagoon and The Beach are all totally toddler and family friendly!
+If your little one is hot and bothered, a trip to Raging Waters might just be on the cards!
+Although there are heaps of super slides and rides for bigger kids and adults, what most parents don't know is that Nickelodeon Beach, Dinosaur Lagoon and The Beach are all totally toddler and family-friendly.

 If the weather is pouring down or you simply can’t be bothered to go on a gruelling trek, then pop into your local shopping mall!
 You can do some shopping, get a coffee and let the kids go wild in the Best Indoor Playgrounds In Shopping Malls.
 The bonus is that most of the indoor play areas are more suited for younger kids so the older ones get bored and leave very quickly.